 EMDR helps to:

-The process of EMDR is structured, but it’s also intuitive and paced with great care.
+The process of EMDR therapy is structured, but it’s also intuitive and paced with great care.
 In my practice, we move slowly—especially if you carry complex trauma or have been in environments where safety wasn’t always guaranteed.

 We begin by creating safety and stabilization, building inner resources, and gently identifying the memories or beliefs you want to shift.
 Then, when you’re ready, we process those memories using EMDR techniques.